Welcome to your life after diets

 Truly resolving your eating issue is about taking on more personal responsibility and reclaiming your personal power.
 Full responsibility is gently handed over to the best person there is to make all the decisions regarding your body, your weight and your eating preferences – that's you.

 By taking one step at a time, in your own time, you will discover a real shift has happened.
-This is the internal revolution you have been seeking.
+This is the revolution you have been seeking - except it's an internal experience that works its way outwards.

-You may have never heard the terms 'intuitive eating' or 'non-diet approach' before and that's okay, this is common thinking.
+You may not have heard the terms 'intuitive eating' or 'non-diet approach' before and that's okay, this is common.
 That's because there is no money to be made out of teaching people how to do it for themselves.
 Conversely, we're all highly attuned (and exhausted) by the world of dieting, detoxing and weight loss programs.
 Losing weight - even temporarily, like 98% of dieters do - is all about making money, not helping people make real changes in their lives.

-In Australia by 2015, it is estimated we will be spending 1 Billion dollars annually in this industry.
-In the U S, spending in this industry is approximately 60 Billion annually.
-And yet Australia and the U.S. frequently top both obesity and eating disorders lists of statistics per capita.
+In Australia by 2015, it is estimated we will be spending one billion dollars annually in this industry.
+In the USA, spending is approximately sixty billion annually.
+And yet Australia and the USA frequently top both obesity and eating disorders lists of statistics per capita.

-The current global movement gathering an enormous amount of strength, which incorporates a non-diet approach, is called "Health at Every Size".
+The current global movement gathering an enormous amount of strength, which incorporates a non-diet approach, is "Health at Every Size" (HAES).
 You are not alone, there is much support out there.